 Field-hunting tip

-Look in alkaline igneous rocks, nepheline syenites, pegmatites country — that is the host setting where gaidonnayite typically forms.
+Look in alkaline igneous rocks, nepheline syenites, pegmatites country, the host setting where gaidonnayite typically forms.
 If you start seeing eudialyte, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a tabular crystals, radiating clusters, drusy coatings habit, so train your eye for that shape before scanning the outcrop.